+Anniversaries!
 Valentines Day!
-A time of love, togetherness, infatuation, and fulfillment!
+Family holidays!
+These are such wonderful times of love, togetherness, infatuation, and fulfillment!

-Except when it isn’t.
+Except when they aren’t.
 Except when you and your partner are struggling, quarreling, giving the silent treatment, and getting frustrated.
 And you’re wondering, What on earth did I get myself into?
 Did I choose the right partner?
 Will this relationship work?

 Even the best of relationships go through challenges

 I can guarantee that every couple that you admire has faced their share of struggles.
 But here’s the thing: The great couples work through them.